NSION/nsc3/valor-installation-guide.md

 - valor-docker-compose-ext-reg.tmpl -> Docker Compose template for Valor

 ## Prerequisites for Valor installation:
-- Minimum HW configuration: 8 CPU cores with GPU, 32 GB RAM, 500GB Free Disk.
+- [x] Minimum HW configuration: 8 CPU cores with GPU, 32 GB RAM, 500GB Free Disk.
 As reference 1h video clip is consuming around 2GB disk space.
-- Linux operating system, Ubuntu 20.04 LTS as reference.
+- [x] Linux operating system, Ubuntu 20.04 LTS as reference.
-- The computer or virtual machine is allocated for NSC3 use only.
+- [x] The computer or virtual machine is allocated for NSC3 use only.
-- Internet access
+- [x] Internet access is available
-- NSC3 backend is installed and Docker is attached to NSION container registry
+- [x] NSC3 backend is installed and Docker is attached to NSION container registry
-- Valor specific NSC3 license is required
+- [x] Valor specific NSC3 license is required

 NSC3 technical description: https://www.nsiontec.com/technical-specifications/